Connect with us

 Yeng Guiao and Alfrancis Chua were at the center of a heated argument during the customary postgame handshake of Rain or Shine’s Game 4 win over Barangay Ginebra in the PBA Commissioner’s Cup semifinals on Wednesday night.

-The Elasto Painters submitted a consistent showing en route to a 97-85 rout to tie things up at two games apiece, but it somehow became a footnote as the two figures got into a spat that began all the way back to the opening period.
+The Elasto Painters put in a consistent showing for a 97-85 rout to tie things up at two games apiece, but it became a footnote as the two figures got into a spat that began all the way back to the opening period.

 “Akala ko, makiki-handshake siya,” Guiao said of what happened as he spoke in the postgame press conference at the SMART Araneta Coliseum.